Françoise Vergès: Career

-Françoise Vergès was a journalist and editor at Panthéon-Sorbonne University.
+Vergès was a journalist and editor at Panthéon-Sorbonne University.

 She earned a PhD in Political Science, from the University of California, Berkeley, in May 1995, with a thesis published under the title Monsters and revolutionaries: Colonial family romance and grooming.
 She took as a plot the political history of Réunion from its origins to the present day, to trace the journey of her family engaged in politics since 1930.

 In 1996, she taught at the University of Sussex, and was a member of the political science department at the Center for Cultural Studies at Goldsmiths, University of London.
 She studied the problem of colonial slavery and the phenomena of creolization using political theories incorporating postcolonial logic.

 In 2008, Vergès became the president of the National Committee for the Memory and History of Slavery after serving as vice-president.
 She was appointed chairperson of the committee in 2009.
 The possible renewal of her mandate led to controversy in 2012–2013.

 In 2009, she served as an expert transversale within the framework of the Overseas Estates General.

 For several years, she served as the scientific director of the Maison des Civilisation set de l'Unité Réunionnaise (MCUR).
 Her appointment to the project by her father, as well as the project itself, were subject to debate in Réunion.
 The journalist Pierrot Dupuy filed an unsuccessful civil suit against Paul Vergès for conflict of interest in appointing his daughter to the position.
 In February 2010 the Commission of Public Inquiry reported favorably on MCUR's scientific work to the prefect Michel Lalande.
-MCUR's scientific project was subsequently terminated after strong opposition expressed at the polls and the election victory of Didier Robert to the Réunion Regional Council.
+MCUR's scientific project was subsequently terminated after strong opposition expressed at the polls and the election victory of Didier Robert to the Regional Council of Réunion.

-In 2017, Françoise Vergès was appointed to the "Mission of the memory of slavery, treaties and their abolitions" public interest group.
+In 2017, Vergès was appointed to the "Mission of the memory of slavery, treaties and their abolitions" public interest group.

+Vergès is also an Honorary Senior Research Fellow at the Sarah Parker Remond Centre for the Study of Racism and Racialisation at University College London.